 3. Employee Ownership Trust (EOT)

-Best for: Owners who want to preserve company culture and reward their employees.
+Best for: Owners who want to preserve company culture, reward their employees, and plan a values-led succession.

-EOTs are becoming increasingly popular, especially among owners who care deeply about their team and long-term legacy.
-You sell a controlling stake in the business to a trust, which then runs it for the benefit of the employees.
+Employee Ownership Trusts (EOTs) continue to grow in popularity, particularly among owners who care deeply about their people and the long-term future of the business.
+Under an EOT structure, you sell a controlling stake in the company to a trust, which holds the shares for the benefit of all employees.

 What to consider:

-Not always the best option if you’re looking for the absolute highest sale price.
+• Not always the best option if your priority is achieving the absolute highest headline sale price

 4. Members Voluntary Liquidation (MVL)